sr320/course-497-2018/syllabus.md

 programming that are necessary for conducting biological research.
-By the end of the course you will be able to use these tools to import data into R, perform analysis on that data, and export the results to graphs, text files, and databases.
-By learning how to get the computer to do your work for you, you will be able to do more science faster.
+By the end of the course you will be able to use these tools to import data into R, perform analysis on that data, and export the results to graphs, text files, and databases. **By learning how to get the computer to do your work for you, you will be able to do more science faster.**

 ### Course Goals and Objectives

 Students completing this course will be able to:

-* Create well structured databases
 * Extract information from databases
 * Write simple computer programs in R
 * Automate data analysis
 * Apply these tools to address biological questions
-* Apply general data management and analysis concepts to other programming languages and database management systems
+* Apply general data management and analysis concepts to other programming languages

-### Course Project

-Projects offer an opportunity to work with bigger data-related computing tasks and learn specific computing tools you need for your research.
-Projects can involve programming, databases, or both.
-They should be on something you are excited about.

-As a rough guideline projects should represent ~30-40 hours of work.
-Some class time will be provided for working on projects.

-Get more details about the project from the [Projects Introduction]({{ site.baseurl}}/materials/projects).

 ### Teaching Philosophy

-This class is taught using a flipped, learner-centered, approach, because learning to program and work with data requires actively working on computers.
+This class is taught using a partially flipped, learner-centered, approach, because learning to program and work with data requires actively working on computers.
 Flipped classes work well for all kinds of content, but I think they work particularly well for computer oriented classes.
 If you're interested in knowing more take a look at this great [info-graphic](http://www.knewton.com/flipped-classroom-2/).

-### Instructional Methods